Aaron8222/data-science-S2023/challenges/c08-structures-assignment.md

 - Does the confidence interval above account for uncertainty arising from *Monte Carlo approximation* of the POF?
 Why or why not?
   - No because the bootstrap method is different from the monte carlo method.
-Instead of generating random samples from a probabilty distribution, bootstrap works by resampling the available data.
+Instead of generating random samples from a probability distribution, bootstrap works by resampling the available data.
 - Does the confidence interval above account for uncertainty arising from *limited physical tests* (`df_samples`)?
 Why or why not?